mattihirvonen/esp32charge/README.md

 - (Better) web interface to access current measurement data in boat (WiFi Access Point)
 - Install in boat and calibrate measurement (use new current sense shunt resistor, see PDF data) - done
 - Change sample rate to 10 ms (100 Hz) - done
-- Add PSRAM to collect larger "raw mA" or voltage measurement data
+- Add PSRAM to collect larger "raw mA" or voltage measurement data - done (now configured 11 days with one sample per 10 seconds)
 - Data measurement burst(s) for osciloscope type visual graphic current vs time view (with higher samplerate) to see for example voltage drop of starter battery during engine start
 - Save charge measurement data burst(s) to file system for later analysis (FTP transfer to PC for post analysis) - partially done
 - Single shot / free run selection to oscilloscope
 - Graphical web page of charge history
 - Add analyzing heuristics to compute cumulative current consumption of different devices like: navigation electronics, refigerator, tiller pilot, heater (Ebersprecher), etc...

 ### Alternatives
 - There are some interesting commercial products from Victron Energy